Bach-Werke-Verzeichnis

 The catalogue groups compositions by genre.
 Even within a genre, compositions are not necessarily collated chronologically.

-For example, BWV 992 was composed many years before BWV 1.
+In part this reflects that fact that some compositions cannot be dated.
+However, an approximate or precise date can be assigned to others: for example, BWV 992 was composed many years before BWV 1.

+Alternative classifications

+The BWV classification is open to criticism, and the Bach scholar Christoph Wolff was involved in the design of an alternative, the Bach Compendium.
+Publication of the Bach Compendium began in 1985.
+The BWV, however, remains the standard reference, and Christoff Wolff has contributed to it as one of principal editors of the third edition.

 BWV numbers were assigned to 1,126 compositions in the 20th century, and more have been added to the catalogue in the 21st century.
-The Anhang (Anh.; Annex) of the BWV lists over 200 lost, doubtful and spurious compositions.
+The Annex of the BWV (BWV Anh.) lists over 200 lost, doubtful and spurious compositions.

+Occasionally works that have no BWV number can be identified by their BC number, e.g. BC C 8 for "Der Gerechte kömmt um", an arrangement attributed to Bach which was unmentioned in 20th-century editions of the BWV.

 History

 The first edition of the Bach-Werke-Verzeichnis was published in 1950.
 It allocated a unique number to every known composition by Bach.
 Wolfgang Schmieder, the editor of that catalogue, grouped the compositions by genre, largely following the 19th-century Bach Gesellschaft (BG) edition for the collation (e.g., BG cantata number = BWV number of the cantata):